Choosing where to get care at the lowest cost is tough. This blog can help make your decision to visit an urgent care, the ER, or your doctor easy.

 It’s not because people are scared of the dentist — it’s actually to avoid the cost of dental care.
 It can be a burden on your finances, especially to an individual or family with a history of dental health complications.
 But that’s where dental insurance can help.

 If you’re ready to take a proactive step towards a healthier smile (and an overall healthier lifestyle), a dental insurance plan can help you get there — and save you money.
-But there’s still a lot of uncertainties of how much plans and services will cost.
+But there’s still a lot of uncertainties about how much plans and services will cost.

 Out-of-pocket payments for dental procedures vary depending on the dentist and the facilities.
 On average, dentists charge between $90 to $200 for routine dental procedures such as dental examinations.
 Services such as professional teeth cleaning might cost higher, with some dentists charging up to $1,000.
 Extensive dental procedures such as dental implants, bridges, root canal treatments, and crowns might cost higher than $2,000.